 RECALLING FURTHER Resolution Conf.
-11.3 (Rev. CoP19)1 on Compliance and enforcement and in particular subparagraph 14 a) recommending that Parties that are not yet signatories to, or have not yet ratified, the UN Convention against Transnational Organized Crime and the UNCAC consider doing so;
+11.3 (Rev. CoP16) on Compliance and Enforcement and in particular recommendation c) under 'Regarding compliance, control and cooperation' that Parties that are not yet signatories to, or have not yet ratified, the UN Convention against Transnational Organized Crime and the UNCAC consider doing so;